The History of Slot Machines from “Clunkers” to Crypto

 The Liberty Bell (1895) – The First Slot Machine

-The oldest slot machine is called the “Liberty Bell.”
+The first one from the history of slot machines is called the “Liberty Bell.”
 If you want to know when was the slot machine invented, we’d put it at 1895.
 This means that slot machines were invented before air conditioning, the radio, and the vacuum cleaner!
 As for who invented slot machines, we’d tell you it was Charles Fey who first introduced his slot machine in San Francisco.

 The Liberty Bell featured three spinning reels and, unlike the Sittman and Pitt machine, introduced automatic payouts.
 The reels were adorned with symbols like horseshoes, spades, hearts, diamonds, and of course, bells.
 This is where the history of slot machines truly begins.
 Three reels and one payline were all you needed back then to keep people’s attention.